Here are the 15 biggest names to pick from in Seattle Kraken expansion draft | Offside

 On Sunday morning, news came out about the NHL’s protection lists, with no shortage of star power available to the NHL’s newest team.
 (The full lists are available at NHL.com.)

-Unprotected unrestricted free agents, like Washington’s Alex Ovechkin, aren’t included in the list below, since the chances of them being nabbed by Seattle are pretty low as it doesn’t guarantee a contract with the team would be signed.
+Unprotected unrestricted free agents, like Washington’s Alex Ovechkin, aren’t included in the list below, since the chances of them being nabbed by Seattle are pretty low, as it doesn’t guarantee a contract with the team will be signed.

 In no particular order, here are 15 of the biggest names left exposed for Seattle to potentially pick up: